 Alice C. Linsley

 Biblical Anthropology involves research into the origin and development of the scripts of biblical populations such as the Sumerians, the Proto-Saharans, the Egyptians, and the Canaanites.
-The German word for the primitive homeland of the language is "urheimat" and the identification of a language's urheimat requires linguistic, genetic, anthropological, and archaeological evidence.
+The German word for the primitive homeland of the language is "urheimat" and the discovery of the urheimat requires linguistic, genetic, anthropological, and archaeological research.

-Genetic, archaeological and linguistic studies of Nilo-Saharan-speaking populations point to the urheimat in eastern Sudan before 6000 BC, when the Sahara was wet and sustained herds.
-There were subsequent migrations along the Nile Valley, into Kenya and Tanzania, and westward to the Chad Basin, Noah's homeland.
+Genetic, archaeological and linguistic studies of Nilo-Saharan-speaking populations point to the urheimat in the Nile Valley before 6000 BC when the Sahara was wet and sustained herds.
+There were subsequent migrations along the Nile Valley into Kenya and Tanzania, and westward to the Chad Basin, Noah's homeland.
 Nilotes also moved into Canaan and Mesopotamia.